RiscadoA/riscadoa.com/_portfolio/p2p-graph-simulator.md

 I was working on a P2P chat application and I was investigating multiple protocols and trying to choose one that would fit my needs.
-I found it hard to visualize and thought that it would be nice to be able to see how the many protocols behaved in some kind of simulator.
-So, I started working on a P2P graph simulator.
-Right now it supports both simple P2P networks where every peer knows every other peer and _Ring Networks_.
+I found it hard to visualize and thought that it would be nice to be able to see how each protocol behaved in some kind of simulation.
+So, I started working on a
+P2P graph simulator.
+It supports both simple P2P networks where every peer knows every other peer and _Ring Networks_.

 You can see the code in its